Prerequisite for High Performance

 In a nutshell, these folks are sleepwalking through life.
 Going through the motions.
 Checked out.
 Consuming.
 Avoiding discomfort.
 Surviving.
 Maintaining the status quo.

 They are cogs in the machine.
 Passive spectators of life, easily falling prey to addiction, distraction, and manipulation.
-Shopping, eating, scrolling—anything to stay busy and distracted so they don’t have to face the existential fallout from their misaligned lives.
+Shopping, eating, scrolling—anything to stay busy so they don’t have to face the existential fallout from their misaligned lives.

 They spend their days complaining about those who seem to control their fate, all while failing to take responsibility for the state of their own lives.